-#12 Updated by Raymond Hoh almost 2 years ago
+#12 Updated by Raymond Hoh about 2 years ago

 Ray, could you please add the plugin to Teaching package?
 I looked at the way plugins are defined in cac-plugin-packages but wasn't 100% sure the purpose of download_url - it looks like this is not used on the Commons, but I wanted your confirmation before moving forward.

 wp-grade-comments has been added to the Teaching package - https://github.com/cuny-academic-commons/cac/commit/8f5842ccbf0146035990d1391ba00ccdc3979390